moody/Waffle/README.md

   -- How this node aligns its own children along the cross axis, if it has any:
   -- "STRETCH" (default), "START", "CENTER", or "END".
 Overridden per-child by -- that child's own alignSelf.
+Case insensitive, any other value throws an error.
-Can also be toggled after the fact with SetAlign(). align = "STRETCH",
+  -- Can also be toggled after the fact with SetAlign(). align = "STRETCH",

   -- Overrides the parent's align for this node specifically.
 Requires this node's own -- cross-axis dimension if not "STRETCH".
 No effect on the root, nothing above it to -- align it within.
-Can also be toggled after the fact with SetAlignSelf(). alignSelf = "STRETCH",
+Case insensitive, any other value throws an error.
+Can also -- be toggled after the fact with SetAlignSelf(). alignSelf = "STRETCH",

   -- How this node distributes leftover main-axis space among its own children, if it has -- any: "START" (default), "CENTER", "END", "SPACE_BETWEEN", "SPACE_AROUND", or -- "SPACE_EVENLY".
 Only matters when none of those children have a positive grow -- share.
-Can also be toggled after the fact with SetJustify(). justify = "START",
+Case insensitive, any other value throws an error.
+Can also be toggled -- after the fact with SetJustify(). justify = "START",

   -- Overflowing children start a new line instead of continuing past the main axis size.